-Paper is due on or before 5-9-2013.
+Paper is due on or before 5-7-2013.
 Late papers will not be accepted.
 Grammar, spelling, paragraph structure, complexity of the topic chosen and content will all be considered for your grade.
-Check my faculty webpage for a grading rubric.
+Check the grading rubric on my faculty webpage.